fjalafoo/project-2-auth/readme.md

 # PEN Auth Boilerplate (Light)

+## Project Name: FOODIA

+ ## Overview
+ connecting themealdp API and some models utlizing CRUD

+ ### Routes
+table.png

+### Models
+There are five models in this project:
+1. comment.js
+2. index.js
+3. recipe.js
+4. user.js
+5. userfavorites.js

+### Views

+To make it simpler and cleaner, two folders have been created: recipes and users to handle specific ejs files

+### controllers

+Two main controllers recipes.js and users.js

+### P.S. the project is still a working progress!

 ## Overview: Authentication and Authorization
 Authentication is determining if a user is who they say they are.
 A public field like email is not enough to make this determination, and this is why we have passwords.
 Only the _authentic_ owner of that email will know the password.
 That's why the process of verifying user credentials is called authentication.